 Color printing makes the most use of the gorgeous artwork inside your comic book.
 If you want your creative output to really shine, opt for color printing, at least for the cover.

-There are many creative aspects to making a comic book or graphic novel, and there are also technical factors that you have to consider to make a polished, finished work.
+There are many creative aspects to making a comic book or graphic novel.
+You also have to consider technical factors to make a polished, finished work.

 Comix Well Spring can help you get from a great idea to a finished comic book in no time.
 With our expertise, you can make the right choices in dimensions, trim size, and binding type for your comic.